The Dark Tower: The Gunslinger: Background and publication

 It took King twelve-and-a-half years to finish the novel.
 The finished product was first published by Donald M. Grant, Publisher, Inc. as a limited edition in 1982.
 The following year, because the Pet Sematary cover noted The Gunslinger among King's previous works, many fans called the offices of King, Grant, and Doubleday wanting more information on the already-out-of-print book.
 This led to another run of ten-thousand copies.
 In 1988, Plume released it in trade paperback form.
-Since then, the book has been re-issued in various formats and included in boxed sets with other volumes of the series.

 In 2003, the novel was reissued in a revised and expanded version with modified language and added and changed scenes intended to resolve inconsistencies with the later books in the series.
 It is dedicated to Edward L. Ferman, long-time editor of The Magazine of Fantasy and Science Fiction.

 Setting

 The book tells the story of The Gunslinger, Roland of Gilead, and his quest to catch the man in black, the first of many steps toward Roland's ultimate destination, The Dark Tower.
 The main story takes place in a world somewhat similar to the Old West but in an alternate timeframe or parallel universe.
 Roland exists in a world that has "moved on."
 This world has a few things in common with our own, however, including memories of the old song "Hey Jude" and the child's rhyme that begins "Beans, Beans, the Musical Fruit", as well as the existence of hamburgers and beer.
 Vestiges of forgotten or skewed versions of real-world technology also appear, such as a reference to a gas pump that is worshipped as a god named "Amoco" and an abandoned way station with a water pump powered by an "atomic slug."